-Prior to joining the firm, Turhan was an associate with Volpe and Koenig P.C. where he focused his practice on intellectual property litigation, licensing, and portfolio management, and provided support in the prosecution of domestic and international trademark and patent applications.
+Prior to joining Wolf Greenfield, Turhan was an associate with Volpe and Koenig P.C., where he focused his practice on intellectual property litigation, licensing and portfolio management, and provided support in the prosecution of domestic and international trademark and patent applications.

 Prior to practicing law, Turhan was a consultant at a biometrics consulting and integration firm conducting technology research for individual biometric modalities (fingerprint, iris, etc.), industry research for identity management and security applications, and feasibility and vulnerability analysis of specific biometric deployments for government and commercial clients.

 In law school, Turhan earned Honors for excellence in Legal Writing.
 He also received the Exemplary Pro Bono Service Award.
 Turhan has also been named repeatedly to the list of Massachusetts Rising Stars by Super Lawyers.

 Turhan enjoys writing fiction and is a proponent of cats and hats.